ltroper/SpringBoot-CRUD-K8s/README.md

 echo -n 'your-password' | base64
 ```

-## Step 2: Deploy the Spring Boot Application
+## Step 2: Deploy the Spring Boot Application Using a Pre-built Image

+Instead of building and pushing your own image, we'll use a pre-built, publicly available image that already contains the Spring Boot CRUD application.

 ### 2.1 Deployment for Spring Boot Application

-Now, we will deploy the Spring Boot application, which interacts with the MySQL database.
-The database credentials and connection information will be injected via environment variables.

 Create a file named `app-deploy.yaml`: